quicwg/multipath/draft-ietf-quic-multipath.md

 NAT rebindings, opening a new path instead of active client migration should be strongly preferred when the multipath extension is supported.
-This enables a smoother handover and allows a simplified migration handling at the server as NAT rebindings imply immediate loss of the old address.
+This enables a smoother handover and allows a simplified migration handling at the server side as NAT rebindings imply immediate loss of the old address.

 ## Using multiple paths on the same 4-tuple